 Mr Iglesias is a Telecommunications Engineer from the Universidad Autónoma de Madrid and holds a Master’s Degree in Banking and Financial Markets from Universidad Carlos III in Madrid.

-Until 2006, Mr Medina Malo served as State Lawyer for the Spanish State Administration, Ministry of Science and Technology, Ministry of Industry and Energy and the High Court of Cataluña.
-From 2002 to 2004 he was General Director for Legislation (Secretario General Técnico) of the Ministry of Science & Technology, and had been Chief Legal Officer of the Spanish Broadcasting Corporation RTVE (2004-2006).
+Before joining Telefonica, Mr Medina Malo served as in the Spanish Government Legal Service in different posts: Ministry of Science and Technology, Ministry of Industry and Energy and the High Court of Cataluña.
+He also served as General Director for Legislation (Secretario General Técnico) of the Ministry of Science and Technology (2002-2004) and Chief Legal Officer of the Spanish Broadcasting Corporation RTVE (2004-2006).

-Mr Medina Malo has a Law degree from Carlos III University of Madrid (1994) and was admitted to the Spanish Government Legal Services in 1997.
+Mr Medina Malo has a law degree from Carlos III University of Madrid (1994) and was admitted to the Spanish Government Legal Services in 1997 (Abogado del Estado).

 Ernesto Estrada Gongález is an expert economist in competition policy and economic regulation.
 He has lead competition and regulation studies in several sectors: telecommunications, finance, transport, energy, public tenders, pharmaceuticals, notarial services, food and beverages and manufacturing, among others.
 He was the leading economist in multiple complex competition cases at the Federal Competition Commission.